Rowan Engineering clinic project takes flight | More

 What are the procedures?

-BEFORE you take a class off campus, you need to get an "Approval to Take Courses at Another Institution" form from the Registrar's Office - click here.
-You fill it out, the registrar's office fills it out, and then you take it to your ADVISOR to have it signed.
+BEFORE you take a class off campus, you need to get an "Approval to Take Courses at Another Institution" form from the Registrar's Office.
+You fill it out, the registrar's office fills it out, and then you bring it to your ADVISOR to have it signed.

 Can I repeat courses?

 Yes.
-But you may only enroll for a course twice.
+But you may only enroll for a course twice (if repeating for a 3rd time, the deparment chair needs to sign a form).
 If you repeat a course, be sure to fill out a "Retake" form at the Registrar's Office.
 NOTE: regardless of grade, your new grade will stand (not the better of the two grades), unless you notify the Registrar's Office that you want to delete the lower grade.
 If you don't, your original grade will still be in the computer.
 NOTE: you may not transfer a course in to replace a poor grade earned at Rowan.

 I want to...
 Can you advise me?